treeben77/discord-oauth2.py/docs/source/client.rst

    .. method:: client_credentails_grant(scope)

-      Creates an AccessToken object for the application's owner with the provided scope.
+      Creates an `AccessToken` on behalf of the application's owner.

-      :param list[str] scope: The scope is strings divided by a list.
+      :param list[str] scope: List of scopes.

       :returns: :class:`discordoauth2.AccessToken`
       :raises discordoauth2.exceptions.HTTPException: The request failed, usally because the client ID, client, secret, redirect or code is incorrect
       :raises discordoauth2.exceptions.RateLimited: You're being rate limited.

+   .. method:: revoke_token(token, token_type=None)

+      Revokes an OAuth2 token related to the client.

+      .. versionadded:: 1.1

+      :param str token: Access/Refresh token to revoke
+      :param Optional[str] token_type: Not required, but should be either ``refresh_token`` or ``access_token``

+      :raises discordoauth2.exceptions.HTTPException: The request failed, usally because the client ID, client, secret, redirect or code is incorrect
+      :raises discordoauth2.exceptions.RateLimited: You're being rate limited.

    .. warning::

       If the application is owned by a team, you can only request for the `identify` scope.
 You can also request `applications.commands.update`, but the library does not support it yet.

-   .. automethod:: discordoauth2.revoke_token